openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Tolerations/tolerations.md

 Managing VM tolerations for tainted nodes

 ![image name](img/Tolerations-0-0.jpg)
-Within the VM page, Details tab, the Tolerations field is placed under the Scheduling section.
+Within the VM page, Details tab, the Tolerations field is placed under the 'Scheduling and resource requirements' section.

 ![image name](img/Tolerations-1-0.jpg)
 The modal presents the same placement as Node-selector.
 The differences are as follows:
 - An additional 'Effect' field for each row.
-- The 'Add toleration row', and not 'Add label row'
+- The 'Add toleration row', and not 'Add label row'.
 - The 'Nodes checker' checks for expressions including the 'Effect' field, meaning node taints.

 ![image name](img/Tolerations-1-1.jpg)